phpinternalsbook/PHP-Internals-Book/Book/classes_objects/simple_classes.rst

     zend_declare_property_string(test_ce, "foo", sizeof("foo") - 1, "bar", ZEND_ACC_PROTECTED TSRMLS_CC);

-If you want to use properties (and you will soon notice that this is only rarely necessary for internal classes) it is always good practice to properly declare properties.
+If you want to use properties (and you will soon find that this is only rarely necessary for internal classes) it is always good practice to properly declare properties.
 This way you have an explicit visibility level, a default value and you also benefit from memory optimizations for declared properties.